-- Do not drive the snowmobile with the shroud open, unlatched, or removed. - Keep your body and clothing away from rotating parts when servicing with the shroud open. - Do not touch the hot muffler and engine during or immediately after operation.
+- Do not drive the snowmobile with the shroud or covers unfastened or removed. - Keep your body and clothing away from rotating parts when servicing the snowmobile with the shroud or covers removed. - Do not touch the hot muffler and engine during or immediately after operation.